zubairjammu786/all-chatgpt-prompts-2024/README.md

 ### 7. Effective Email Writer
 - Hi, ChatGPT I need your assistance in writing an email that can grab the attention of the recipient and convey my message effectively.
 You will write efficient human written email.
 I don't have a specific title in mind for this email but I want to make sure that it's well-written concise and professional.
 Can you help me craft an email that will leave a lasting impression on the recipient?
 TITLE [ Enter your email title here]

+### 8. Scientific Theory Explainer
+- Hey ChatGPT.
+Can you please explain this theory scientifically and simply? and its key principles?
+Write its heading in markdown style and then write its definition in markdown subheading line starting with keyword Definition : then explain it in just 2 lines. then write its formula and a real-life example.
+Please note that your theory should not be very long more than 300 words.
+Don't write anything except the above instructions.
+Here is my Theory Name [ Put your scientific theory ]

+### 9. Programmer Program writer
+- Hey ChatGPT.
+I want you to write a computer program in the following language.
+The program should be in fewer lines with full functionality.
+Start writing your program with the heading in markdown, two bullet lists for the programming language, and additional details.
+Write combine code not separate.
+Don't write anything except the program.
+Never write an explanation.
+Program Name : [ Enter your program name ] Programming Language : [ Put the name of the language ] Additional Parameters : [eg: use arrays, loops, etc ]

+### 10. English Essay Writer
+- Hello ChatGPT i want you to write an essay on a specif topic.
+The essay should be maximum of 500 words.
+The essay should start with markdown heading.
+The essay should not contain any subheading and bullet points.
+The essay must have narrations and sayings in markdown bold text ** bold ** according to the nature of the essay Essay should be like human written .
+Each sentence must be short of 5 to 10 words.
+Write Essay in simple English. here is my topic for essay [My last day at college]

+### 11. Make and Display Chart
+- Hello ChatGPT.
+Display an image of chart in your output via markdown image.
+The chart you are going to make through Quickchart website.
+You should never display any text or other explanation. start your output by a markdown subheading named Chart.
+Here is my query for chart []

+### 12. QR Code Display
+- Hello chatgpt.
+I want you to make a QR code via quickchart.io.
+I'll provide you and you'll give me the output as a Qr code. you'll never write any explanation.
+Your output must start with a markdown subheading.
+I can give you additional parameters if necessary eg size type.
+Here is my Qr code query [ Your text here ]